iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

     - **Rollback / containment plan:** how the feature can be limited or disabled safely (e.g., feature toggle), and who owns that decision.

   - **Outputs and interpretation guidance (what the user should understand)**
-    - What each output represents (estimate/indicator/range) and the correct user interpretation
+    - What each output represents (estimate / indicator / range) and how to interpret it correctly
-    - What users should *not* infer (e.g., not a clinical diagnosis or medical recommendation)
+    - What users should *not* infer (e.g., not a diagnosis, not treatment guidance, not emergency detection)
-    - User guidance for conditions that affect quality (lighting, motion, camera position), including when to retry or use an alternative input (device/manual)
+    - User guidance for conditions that affect quality (e.g., lighting, motion, positioning), including when to retry and when to use an alternative non-AI method (e.g., a validated device reading or a professional measurement) instead of relying on the AI output

   - **Validation plan and protocol (what was tested and how)**
     - What scenarios and conditions were covered (environment, motion/stillness, device/OS range, app/SDK versions)